r2c-CSE/semgrep-utilities/README.md

 This utility uses the Semgrep [Findings API](https://semgrep.dev/api/v1/docs/#tag/Finding) to integrate Semgrep Cloud Platform findings into DefectDojo.
 It fetches the findings from the API, converts them into a JSON format compatible with DefectDojo, and then uploads the formatted result to your specified DefectDojo Product and Engagement.

-The primary goal is to insert the Semgrep findings API data into DefectDojo.
-The users who use Managed Scanning find it difficult as the DefectDojo integration works with Semgrep JSON output file.
-This is mainly focused on the SAST results.
+This script works with SAST results.

 You can write a similar script for SCA findings.
 The [DefectDojo parser](https://github.com/DefectDojo/django-DefectDojo/blob/477583eb674a6a93516a2b794cd9889cb6d7ab81/dojo/tools/semgrep/parser.py) and the sample [Semgrep JSON](https://github.com/DefectDojo/django-DefectDojo/tree/master/unittests/scans/semgrep) files can help understanding the requirements for SCA.